leapwallet/cosmos-node-setup/docs/software-setup.md

     ## END: Install Go ##
     #####################

-    set PROMPT 'Enter the name of the node\'s executable.
-This is typically the chain\'s name followed by \"d\" (e.g.,' set PROMPT "$PROMPT junod for Juno, seid for Sei): " read -P $PROMPT DAEMON_NAME
+    set PROMPT 'You\'ll be prompted to enter the name of the executable.
+This is typically the chain\'s name followed' set PROMPT "$PROMPT by the letter \"d\".
+For example, junod for Juno, and seid for Sei.
+Enter the node's" set PROMPT "$PROMPT executable: "

-    read -P 'Enter the name of the configuration and data directory (e.g., .juno for Juno, .sei for Sei): ' DAEMON_HOME
+    read -P $PROMPT DAEMON_NAME

+    set PROMPT 'You\'ll be prompted to enter the name of a directory.
+This is typically a period followed by the' set PROMPT "$PROMPT chain\'s name.
+For example, .juno for Juno, and .sei for Sei.
+Enter the name of the" set PROMPT "$PROMPT configuration and data directory: " read -P $PROMPT DAEMON_HOME

     ######################################
     ## BEGIN: Set environment variables ##
     ######################################